Romani music

 Romani music is the music of the Romani people.

 In the English language, Romani people have long been known by the exonym Gypsies or Gipsies and this remains the most common English term for the group.
-Some Roma use and embrace this term while others consider it to be derogatory or an ethnic slur.
+Some Romani use and embrace this term while others consider it to be derogatory or an ethnic slur.

 Historically nomadic, though now largely settled, the Romani people have long acted as entertainers and tradesmen in Europe.
 In many of the places Romani live they have become known as musicians.
-The wide distances travelled have introduced elements from Indian, Persian, Armenian, Turkish, Balkan, German and French music.
+The wide distances travelled have introduced elements from Indian, Greek (Byzantine), Persian, Armenian, Turkish, Balkan, German and French music.

 It is difficult to define the parameters of a unified Romani musical style, as there are differences in melodic, harmonic, rhythmic and formal structures from region to region.
 Lyrics to Romani songs may incorporate one or more dialects of the Romani language, and dance frequently accompanies Romani music performance.

 The quintessentially Spanish flamenco is to a very large extent the music (and dance, or indeed the culture) of the Romani people of Andalusia.

+Romani people are descendants of skilled Indian musicians and dancers who were sent to Iran.
+Sekandar Amān Allāhi references many historical records that detail the movement of Romani groups through Iran during the Sasanian Empire era.
+He also cited a famous excerpt from Ferdowsi’s Shahnameh, where the Sasanian king Bahram V requested the Indian king to send 10,000 luri men and women who were expert lute players to Iran.

+The Romani community has significantly influenced flamenco, jazz manouche, Russian ‘romances’, Balkan music, Hungarian czardas, and various fusions with jazz, hip-hop, Western art music, and various folk genres across Europe.

 Romani folk music

 Romani folk music, a style based solely on Romani musical traditions and not on the traditions of the country in which they reside, is relatively rare.
 It is mainly vocal and consists of slow plaintive songs and fast melodies which may be accompanied by dancing.
 The fast melodies are accompanied with tongue-clacking, hand-clapping, mouth-basses, clicking of wooden spoons and other techniques.
 Romani folk music in the Balkans typically incorporates, or is sung entirely in, the Romani language.
 In some other countries however, knowledge and use of the language has diminished significantly over the centuries, with many Romani people not speaking any Romanes.

 There are five main components found in Romani folk music.
 The first is the use of three voices or parts: the melodic line, the terce and the quint, either through vocalization or instruments.
 The second is syncopation, where the music starts right after a beat while maintaining a consistent rhythm.
 The third is having the music played in different phrases, meaning that the entrance and exit of different musical themes are felt at different times throughout a song either through rhythm or instruments.
 The fourth is harmony, where a minor key center is often used instead of a major one.
 The last is singing, where natural vocal abilities are emphasized.

-Due to various events and developments, performance became less emphasized amongst non-Romani populations in parts of Europe, and was sometimes prohibited.
-As a result, Romani minorities in these countries began to take professional entertainment spots, and performed at events such as weddings, baptisms, funerals and circumcisions.

-As the Romani people do not have a nation state (Romanistan), they were often forced to create their own living spaces within the countries they settled.
-Musical traditions from the countries where they lived were incorporated into their own music such as instruments, languages and subject matter of the music itself.